Alexander R. Nininger: Further honors and legacy

+Streets were named in Nininger's honor in Fort Lauderdale, Central Valley, New York, and at Fort McPherson in his native Georgia.

 The First Division of Cadet Barracks at West Point is named in his honor.
-Nininger was the first United States soldier to receive the Medal of Honor in World War II.

 In 2006 an award was created in his honor by the Association of Graduates of the US Military Academy: The Alexander R. Nininger Award for Valor at Arms.
 It is given to West Point graduates who have displayed courage in combat and upheld the values of West Point.
 The first awardee was Major Ryan L. Worthan.